Think Soto's out of the lineup? Think again! Yanks star springs into action

 TORONTO -- The Yankees delayed announcing their lineup on Sunday in hopes that Juan Soto would be able to play in their series finale against the Blue Jays at Rogers Centre, two days after injuring his right hand on a slide into home plate.

-The club issued an initial lineup without Soto, then surprised everyone minutes before the first pitch by announcing a new batting order with Soto batting second and playing right field.
-Soto hit a 106.5 mph single in his first at-bat, then scored on Aaron Judge's 31st homer of the season in the first inning of the Yankees' 8-1 win.
+The club issued an initial lineup without Soto, then rushed minutes before the first pitch by announcing a new batting order with Soto batting second and playing right field.
+Soto ripped a 106.5 mph single in his first at-bat, then scored on Aaron Judge's 31st homer of the season, reaching base three times in the Yankees’ 8-1 victory.

 This browser does not support the video element.